Membership of the Gin Guild

 We provide opportunities, especially for smaller members, to have their products made available to a wider and focused market.
 These include showcasing a range of gins at events under the Guild’s banner, as well as at Gin Guild events where brands can get feedback from other members.

-The Guild sponsors a number of key gin trophy awards within the International Wine and Spirit Competition (IWSC).
-They are the London Dry Gin of the Year, the Distilled Contemporary Gin of the Year, the UK Gin Producer of the Year and International Gin Producer of the Year.
+The Guild sponsors a number of key gin trophy awards including the International Wine and Spirit Competition (IWSC) and ADI’s International Spirits Challenge, focusing on championing the London Dry Gin category around the world.

 Industry events